Training LLMs over Neurally Compressed Text: Analysis

+We observe that text tokenized by our \AC{}-based methods is not ``stable''---that is, the tokenization of similar input data often leads to vastly different tokens sequences.
+To quantify this stability, we measure the effect of adding different prefixes to a fixed test sentence.
+We sample $500$ words from a list of $3{,}000$ common English words\footnote{\url{https://www.ef.com/ca/english-resources/english-vocabulary/top-3000-words/}} and prepend each to the example sentence in \cref{tab:token_comparison}.
+We then tokenize these new sentences using SentencePiece, \AC{8}, and \EqI{16}{8}.
+Finally, for each tokenizer, we calculate the Levenshtein edit distance \cite{Levenshtein1965BinaryCC} between all pairs of tokenized sentences.

+\cref{fig:all-pairs-distance} shows a histogram of these distances.
+We observe that SentencePiece tokenized sentence pairs always have a low edit distance, as the effect of changing the prefix is limited to the prefix tokens.
+In contrast, the edit distance between \AC{}-tokenized sentence pairs is consistently high.
+The presence of the prefix affects the probabilities M1 assigns throughout the \textit{entire} sequence, resulting in widely varying token outputs.
+Edit distance with \EqI{}{} falls in between these two extremes.
+The degree to which the tokens after the prefix ``match'' depends on how the prefix aligns with EqualInfo window boundaries, which in turn affects the windowing of the rest of the sentence.
+Since there are a relatively small number of possible window alignments, many sentence pairs have highly overlapping token sequences.
+As \AC{} tokenization is so much less stable than the other settings, we restrict further analysis to SentencePiece and \EqI{}{}.

-While the performance of our \EqI{16}{16} model approaches that of our SentencePiece baseline, qualitative analysis shows that the two tokenization schemes differ in many regards. \cref{tab:token_comparison} illustrates some of these differences.
+While the performance of our \EqI{16}{16} model approaches that of the SentencePiece baseline, our edit distances analysis suggests that the two tokenization schemes differ in many regards.
+To better understand these differences in qualitative terms, we compare the tokenizations of a single sentence in \cref{tab:token_comparison}.

-First, we observe that SentencePiece produces a relatively stable text\,$\rightarrow$\,token mapping.\footnote{See \cref{app:unstable} for some corner cases where this is not the case.} For example, ``\texttt{elephants}'' appears three times in the sentence, and maps stably to the same two-token sequence in all cases: \texttt{[ elephant]}\,\texttt{[s]}.
-Similarly, both occurrences of ``\texttt{African}'' map to the same token: \texttt{[ African]}.
-By comparison, the EqualInfoAC tokenization is relatively unstable, with each occurrence of these words being segmented in a different way and yielding a different token sequence.
+First, we observe that SentencePiece produces a stable text\,$\rightarrow$\,token mapping.
+For example, ``\texttt{elephants}'' appears three times in the sentence, and stably maps to the same two-token sequence in all cases: \texttt{[~elephant]}\,\texttt{[s]}.
+Similarly, both occurrences of ``\texttt{African}'' map to the same token: \texttt{[~African]}.
+In contrast, the EqualInfoAC tokenization is relatively unstable, with each occurrence of these words being segmented in a different way, and yielding different token sequences.